 Some needs for accessibility come and go over time.
 For example, when my son was born,This is Pavel speaking. my wife and I alternated time taking care of the baby and I ended up spending a lot of time working at night.
 To maximize precious sleep, I wanted the screen to be less bright, and was thankful that many websites offer a dark mode.
 Later, I found that taking notes by voice was convenient when my hands were busy holding the baby.
 And when I was trying to put the baby to sleep, muting the TV and reading the closed captions turned out to be the best way of watching movies.

-In the United States, the European Union, and many other countries, website accessibility is in many cases legally required.
-For example, United States Government websites are required to be accessible under Section 508 of the Rehabilitation Act Amendments of 1973 (with amendments added later), and the government has a bunch of regulations.
-In the United States, non-government websites are also required to be accessible under the Americans with Disabilities Act, though it’s not yet clear exactly what that legal requirement means in practice, since it’s mostly being done through the courts.
+In the United States, the United Kingdom, the European Union, and many other countries, website accessibility is in many cases legally required.
+For example, United States Government websites are required to be accessible under Section 508 of the Rehabilitation Act Amendments of 1973 (with amendments added later), and associated regulations.
+Non-government websites are also required to be accessible under the Americans with Disabilities Act, though it’s not yet clear exactly what that legal requirement means in practice, since it’s mostly being decided through the courts.
+In the UK, the Equality Act 2010 established similar rules for websites, with stricter rules for government websites added in 2018.
 A similar law in the European Union is the European Accessibility Act.

 To implement it, we first need a way to trigger zooming.
 On most